Cyberpunk (role-playing game): Anime

-Cyberpunk: Edgerunners is an ONA set in the Cyberpunk universe produced by Studio Trigger on Netflix.
-The anime was first announced in 2020 as a tie-in to Cyberpunk 2077 and was released in September 2022.
+Cyberpunk: Edgerunners is an ONA set in the Cyberpunk universe produced by CD Projekt Red and Studio Trigger for Netflix.
+A tie-in to CD Projekt Red's Cyberpunk 2077, it was released in September 2022.

 Collectible card games

 Three different, independent collectible card games have been licensed and produced based on the Cyberpunk setting.
 The first, called Netrunner, was designed by Richard Garfield and released by Wizards of the Coast in 1996 (the game was re-released as Android: Netrunner in 2012, but was no longer associated with the Cyberpunk universe).
 The second, Cyberpunk CCG, was designed by Peter Wacks and published by Social Games in 2003.
 The third, Cyberpunk Legends, was designed by James Portnow and is slated for publication by Night Crew Games in 2026.
 Cyberpunk Legends differs from its predecessors in that it is a cooperative game for 1–4 players.

 Miniature game

-Cyberpunk Red: Combat Zone is a tabletop miniature wargame by R. Talsorian Games and Monster Fight Club, to be released in 2023.
+Cyberpunk Red: Combat Zone is a tabletop miniature wargame by R. Talsorian Games and Monster Fight Club, released in 2023.